minqiaowang/hybrid-adg-apac/setup-labenv/setup-labenv-197.md

 ### Objectives

--   Setup a network and compute instance using the DB19c Marketplace image
+-   Setup a VCN and compute instances using the DB19c Marketplace image.
+-   Setup a VCN and DB systems.
--   Use Terraform and Resource Manager to complete the setup
+-   Use Terraform and Resource Manager to complete the setup.

 ### Lab Prerequisites

-This lab assumes you have already completed the following:
-- Have Oracle Cloud Account
-- Create SSH Keys

 Click on the link below to download the Resource Manager zip files you need to build your enviornment.